An All-New “Goryline” of Thrills-And-Chills

 Look, I’m not going to lead all y’all on into thinking that my thoughts on this game might end up going either way: I’m telling you straight up that this game was an absolute chore to play, and not an experience I would suggest to anyone.
 But in this modern era of Let’s Plays and longplays, where it’s possible to experience whole games without having to actually play them yourself, a question still remains: Is it at least a game worth watching?
 Like the game’s own inaccurate portrayal of a fractured psyche, we’re going to try and separate the good from the bad in The Struggle Within, and determine whether or not it at least qualifies as a suitably spooky viewing experience.

-** Not to come across as some “more brave than you” braggart, but I am rarely [if ever] actually scared by horror games.
+** Not to come across as some “more macho than you” braggart, but I am rarely [if ever] actually scared by horror games.
 It’s the thing where I know it’s all a game and that nothing that might happen will cause any real harm to me.
 That being said, I still love the genre, and figuring out for myself how different games work in different ways to build tension and elicit fear from an average player.

 Feel the Terror with Vibration Function Compatibility